lijiansong/distribution/.github/Task.md

 - follow this [guide](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) to install ANTLR
 - ~~follow this [guide](https://stackoverflow.com/questions/21051991/importing-jar-file-into-intellij-idea) to add antlr jar files to intellij idea~~
 - follow this [guide](http://mvnrepository.com/artifact/org.antlr/antlr4-runtime/4.7) to add ANTLR dependency of maven into pom.xml
+- Notice: when you develop ANTLR programs, the import libs should choose `org.antlr.v4.runtime.*`, here `v4` is very import, otherwise you will get unexpected errs.